-Doctrine filter additional SOL Internally the API is used to a11 by This also ensures to the ORM against the database. queries queries issued rewrite done while loading objects, DQL statements. responsible lazy or The class Neos\Flow\Security\Authorization\Privilege\Entity\Doctrine\SqlFilter uses various ConditionGenerators to create the needed SQL.
-It is registered als Doctrine filter with the name Flow\Security\Entity\Filter in Flow's Settings.yaml file.
+additional SOL Internally the Doctrine filter API is used to add constraints to all This also ensures to the ORM against the database. queries queries issued by rewrite done while loading objects, DQL responsible lazy or statements.
+The filter class Neos\Flow\Security\Authorization\Privilege\Entity\Doctrine\SqlFilter uses various ConditionGenerators to create the needed SQL.
+It is registered als Doctrine filter with the name Flow_Security_Entity_Filter in Flow's Settings.yaml file.